 Trees & Gardens

-Tips for a happy and healthy start to the 2017 gardening season:
+Tips for a happy gardening season:

 Clean up all of the past years leaf matter and spent plant material.
 Although much of the organic matter does benefit the garden, it may be harbouring unwanted pests and diseases that could transfer back to your garden.